 Training for groups, including corporate organizations.
 I provide customized training for groups.
 Training is predominantly on soft skills such as interviewing, telephone etiquette, empathy, identifying emotions, stress management, assertiveness skills, leadership training as well as developed on specific request.

-Clinical psychologist in private practice in Pretoria.
-I help struggling individuals find fulfillment in their personal lives through best practice and evidence based psychotherapeutic techniques.
-I assist individuals (children, teens and adults), couples, families and groups in their journey.
-In addition, I offer clinical supervision, stress management, dealing with burnout, group talks.
-Take a look around my site for more information.
+Clinical Psychologist and Counseling Psychologist in private practice.
+Helping struggling individuals find fulfillment in their personal lives through best practice and evidence based psychotherapeutic techniques.
+Assisting individuals (children, teens and adults), couples, families and groups in their journey.
+In addition, clinical supervision, stress management, dealing with burnout and group talks.
+Take a look around the site for more information.

 I relate therefore I am.
 Thus, how I impact on you and you impact on me determines the nature and quality of our being